darionruiz/SQL-Database-Project/2-tldr-summary.md

 # Summary

-In this project, I used mock data to build a database for a local Pizzeria, query specific business needs, and create dashboards using Tableau.
+In this project, I used mock data to build a database for a local pizzeria, query specific business needs, and create dashboards using Tableau.

 ## Relational Database Model